CorySimon/CorySimon.github.io/_posts/articles/2015-08-18-interact-in-julia.markdown

 tags: [data visualization]
 ---

 This blog post illustrates a simple way to visualize how the shape of a function changes as we tune a parameter in the function.
-We use the [Julia Notebook](https://github.com/JuliaLang/IJulia.jl) with the [Gadfly](https://github.com/dcjones/Gadfly.jl) and [Interact](https://github.com/JuliaLang/Interact.jl) packages.
+We use the [IJulia Notebook](https://github.com/JuliaLang/IJulia.jl) with the [Gadfly](https://github.com/dcjones/Gadfly.jl) and [Interact](https://github.com/JuliaLang/Interact.jl) packages.

 As an example, the Langmuir equation is a ubiquitous model in chemical engineering to describe the adsorption of molecules on a surface as a function of concentration in the bulk phase.
 The Langmuir equation is: